Kompassi/Checkout-Finland-WordPress-eCommerce/README.md

 ==============================================================

 Installation:

-	- Copy the checkoutfinland.php file to wordpress/wp-content/plugins/wp-e-commerce/wpsc-merchant folder
+Copy the checkoutfinland.php file to wordpress/wp-content/plugins/wp-e-commerce/wpsc-merchant folder

-	- Set your merchant id, security key and delivery time in eCommerce payment method settings page
+Set your merchant id, security key and delivery time in eCommerce payment method settings page

-Testing:
+Testing

-	- You can test the installation by using the following merchant id and security key
+You can test the installation by using the following merchant id and security key

 	Merchant id: 375917
 	Security key: SAIPPUAKAUPPIAS